-After the longer Malawi Peak hike yesterday, I’ve got a couple of hours free time today – not enough to justify hiring a car, but just enough to find something near my hotel.
+After the longer Pic Malaoui hike yesterday, I’ve got a couple of hours free time today – not enough to justify hiring a car, but just enough to find something near my hotel.
 I’m fortunate that Ouen Toro (“The Southern Hill”) is a few minutes walk away from Le Meridien, and has a network of trails through the 60 hectare park.
+The Ouen Toro city park includes a dry forest, which is one of the last surviving ones in Nouméa.
 There are signs at most of the junctions, indicating the grade of track.
 The first trail is pretty easy, as it ascends the hill.

 A bit further there’s a junction, and we (I’m joined by one of my work colleagues who’s attending the conference) take a narrower and less travelled track up towards the lookout at the top.